NevTrace-org/Easy-Connect/README.md

 ### 4.4 Qubic integration layer

-Implemented in C#, this component interfaces directly with the Qubic network to monitor activity on selected smart contracts.
-It decodes binary payloads into structured data models and publishes decoded events into Amazon SQS queues for further processing by downstream services.
+Implemented in C#, this component interfaces directly with the Qubic's RPC network to monitor activity on selected smart contracts and conditions.
+It decodes the current transaction's payloads into structured data models and publishes decoded events into Amazon SQS queues for further processing by downstream services.

 ### 4.5 Webhook and automation layer